vituslehner/permaculture-object-detection/README.md

 Run that script after you started the server.

-## Script for publishing the inferred images
+## Web app for showing the inferred images

 So far the inferred images get saved on the server, and by using SCP we can download and have a look at them.
 For our demonstration we want to show the results as a live stream on our laptop.
 Therefor we developed a tiny Node application using JavaScript